-- The Policy contains a set of basic principles, threats, and guidelines and should 1. warn the entities, to which it is addressed, against engaging in corrupt practices. - As a developed Organization, we are aware that violation of anti-corruption laws often requires lengthy and costly investigation proceedings and in addition, such situations may compromise the reputation of our Organization and in the end disqualify our Companies as business partners, which would entail significant image and financial losses.
-In addition, most corrupt practices are criminal offenses punishable by fines and even imprisonment of natural persons. - The penalization of corruption events may vary depending on the jurisdiction to which the Company is subject.
+- As Organization, we are aware that violation of anti-corruption laws often requires lengthy and costly investigation proceedings and in addition, such situations may compromise the reputation of our Organization and in the end disqualify our Companies as business partners, which would entail significant image and financial losses.
+In addition, most corrupt practices are criminal offenses punishable by fines and even imprisonment of natural persons. - 2.
+The penalization of corruption events may vary depending on the jurisdiction to which the Company is subject.
 In particular, criminal laws such as the FCPA and the Bribery Act should be mentioned.
-They introduce strict sanctions for a violation of their provisions and apply to those Companies that have their registered offices in the USA and Great Britain, respectively, in which these anti-corruption laws apply. - The Elemental Holding Capital Group also operates pursuant to the provisions of international acts, including the United Nations Convention against Corruption, which aims at combating bribery and corruption.
-We make efforts to support initiatives and strengthen activities aimed at eliminating undue advantages as part of our business activity or function. - 5.
+They introduce strict sanctions for a violation of their provisions and apply to those Companies that have their registered offices in the USA and Great Britain. - 3.
+The Elemental Capital Group operates pursuant to the provisions of international acts, including the United Nations Convention against Corruption, which aims at combating bribery and corruption.
+We make efforts to support initiatives and strengthen activities aimed at eliminating undue advantages as part of our business activity or function. - 4.
 Violation of the Anti-Corruption Policy, apart from the fact that it may result in civil or criminal liability specified in the law of a given jurisdiction to which the Company is subject, is also associated with disciplinary sanctions applicable in the Capital Group.
-The following disciplinary actions may be taken in the Organization: - a) towards Employees and Associates: - immediate termination the Agreement the between Employee/Associate and the Company;
+The following disciplinary actions may be taken in the Organization:

+a) towards Employees and Associates: